LondonTrustMedia/cs_training/_networking/udptcp.md

 Since UDP doesn't need to do any sort of error correction, re-ordering packets or re-sending them, UDP does not need any further information.
 It simply contains the data, and then at the other side that data is given to the application.

-Because there's no overhead from those other sorts of features, UDP is typically used when speed is required.
+Because there's no overhead from those other sorts of features, UDP is typically used when speed is required over data integrity.
 For instance, streaming video, video / voice chat, and gaming all commonly use UDP.
-In these cases, speed is prioritised above all else, and when necessary (i.e. in gaming), the application handles only the error-correction that it needs to.
+In these cases, speed is prioritised above all else.
+If you miss one microsecond of audio in a voice call, you don't want your program to waste three microseconds trying to re-send that block of data – it makes more sense to just get the newer data and ignore the issue.

 UDP also has no notion of a 'connection' built-in.
 Every UDP packet is considered, by UDP, to be separate to any other one.
 A connection in UDP is established and managed by the protocol using UDP, and not by UDP itself.

 ## TCP

 TCP is the more complex transport protocol in use today.
 TCP does error-correction, re-sends packets if they are lost along the way, and has the notion of a TCP connection.
+If the data arrives out-of-order or some is missing, the TCP protocol will fix it before it's sent to the application.

+Most programs out there including your web browser and email use TCP.
+Speed isn't as important as making sure the data is correct for them, so the slight slowdown is worth it.

 We'll go over each of the features provided by TCP one at a time, but here's what a TCP packet looks like for reference: